 - Another method that offers excellent effectiveness is to use a deep chest freezer.
 Chest freezers are superior equipment because their design ensures a colder freezing process.
 The shape of the chest freezer makes it easier for the cold air to penetrate evenly into everything placed inside.
 In addition, these freezers limit internal temperature changes, which is a significant cause of freeze-ripening.

 - All is not lost when we do not have a vacuum sealer or a chest freezer.
 There are other ways to freeze deer, which, although they may not be as durable, will allow us to continue enjoying this delicacy.
-An alternative method is to use a plastic bag that has several layers of plastic wrap could be helpful.
+An alternative method is to use a plastic bag that has several layers of plastic wrap, which could be helpful.
 The plastic bag should have an airtight sealing system that allows us to extract as much residual air as possible.
-Then we can store it in a conventional freezer.
+Then, we can store it in a conventional freezer.

 - Another option is to use freezer paper.
 This paper is quite similar to wax paper, with the difference that it is a little heavier.
 We can adapt it more easily to the shape of the meat, which will help us to create a relatively airtight space to improve the freezing process.